andreasmhallberg/readingnotes/El-Hassan, 1977. Educated Spoken Arabic in Egypt and the Levant.md

 - Critique of Kay.
 [Similar to Parkinson (1990).]
 116-

-- Critique of Blanc (1960): conclusion (numbers, no icraab, etc.) not confirmed by Leeds data.
+- Critique of Blanc (1960): conclusion (numbers, no *iʿrāb*, etc.) not confirmed by Leeds data.
 [Leed data however very diverse.
 Difficult to see how conclusion can be drawn from examples.]

 - Description of Leeds-corpus.
 [Only criteria seems to be that speakers be educated.]
 120